htc-mmvp2010-javascriptForDesigners/syllabus/README.md

 9. Develop integrations with third party APIs (application programming interfaces)
 10. Demonstrate debugging procedures

+###Github
+We will be using github for the sharing of files, submission of work, and building of your professional online representation.

+Start your github journey by [**trying Git**][tryGit].
+We will be using command line tools to access git and gitHub. [**Code Academy**][codeAcademy] has a course on learning to use the command line tools.
+Do it!
+There are many, many other tools for learning git, but the best way is to just stumble through it until it starts to feel comfortable.

+###Projects and Homework
-You will complete assignments using forks (note: this setup means that **students will be able to see one another's work**):
+You will complete assignments using forks (note: this setup means that **students will be able to see one another's work**)

 ### Completing assignments